Dr. Malle Jurima-Romet Award

 The award is meant to offset costs associated with extracurricular pursuits in the arts by a graduate student in our Department and may be renewable for up to three years.
 Those who would like to renew their awards are required to reapply.

 To qualify, applicants must be a full-time Canadian graduate student enrolled in the Department of Pharmacology and Toxicology.
 Both domestic and international students may apply.
 Applicants will be considered on the basis of academic excellence and extracurricular pursuits in the arts, described and documented in a short essay (maximum length 3 pages double-spaced) submitted to Dr. Peter McPherson.
 Applicants should indicate how the award money will facilitate their endeavor.
 Links to art portfolios, dossiers, performances, etc. are encouraged.

-The deadline to apply is Thursday, April 14, 2022 by 5 PM.
-The award will be presented at the annual Visions in Pharmacology Research Day on June 10, 2022.
+The deadline to apply is Monday, March 27, 2023 by 5 PM.
+The award will be presented at the annual Visions in Pharmacology Research Day.

 2021: Xinyang Zhou (Recipient); Claire McDonald (Honourable Mention)

 Xinyang is a fourth year PhD student whose research focuses on inflammation and mitochondrial dysfunction in adolescent mood disorder patients.
 There is a pressing need for biological diagnostic tools in psychiatric disorders, and Xinyang’s project addresses this need through the development of a novel assay to detect targets in the periphery.
 Outside of the lab, Xinyang is a pianist who has been playing for more than 15 years.
 He has completed the Royal Conservatory of Music for piano performance and music theory, and won multiple awards at regional and provincial music festivals.
 Xinyang continues to engage with theatre, attending and accompanying operas and musicals in the community.